Text mining: Software applications

 Text mining methods and software is also being researched and developed by major firms, including IBM and Microsoft, to further automate the mining and analysis processes, and by different firms working in the area of search and indexing in general as a way to improve their results.
-Within public sector much effort has been concentrated on creating software for tracking and monitoring terrorist activities.
+Within the public sector, much effort has been concentrated on creating software for tracking and monitoring terrorist activities.
 For study purposes, Weka software is one of the most popular options in the scientific world, acting as an excellent entry point for beginners.
 For Python programmers, there is an excellent toolkit called NLTK for more general purposes.
 For more advanced programmers, there's also the Gensim library, which focuses on word embedding-based text representations.

 Online media applications

 Text mining is being used by large media companies, such as the Tribune Company, to clarify information and to provide readers with greater search experiences, which in turn increases site "stickiness" and revenue.
 Additionally, on the back end, editors are benefiting by being able to share, associate and package news across properties, significantly increasing opportunities to monetize content.